JordanEckert/Minas_Gerais/README.md

 Many PQLs are in the data table..

-We need explanation about these.
-JJ has information and will share it with you.

 Anyway, hope that you enjoy this project.
 It is a good opportunity to learn new methodology. ""

 ----
 Additional Data Cleaning:

 - There seems to be both missing (NA) and (<PQL) values.
 Are they to be treated the same way?
--